great-expectations/great_expectations/docs/terms/batch_request.md

 ### Definition

-A Batch Request is provided to a Datasource in order to create a Batch.
+A Batch Request is provided to a <TechnicalTag relative="../" tag="datasource" text="Datasource" /> in order to create a <TechnicalTag relative="../" tag="batch" text="Batch" />.

 ### Features and promises